 As far as traditional office suites go, LibreOffice is the most popular choice.
 A cross-platform suite of office utilities, LibreOffice aims to address the needs of all its users and is therefore often seen as the open source alternative to Microsoft Office.
 It includes alternatives to the most popular components of any office suite – Writer for document creation, Impress for presentations, and Calc for spreadsheets.
 The suite also includes decent compatibility with Microsoft Office’s proprietary formats, including the new .docx and .pptx extensions.

 From there, LibreOffice and Microsoft Office start to go different ways.
 For example, LibreOffice doesn’t include any alternatives to Publisher, Outlook, or OneNote.
-However, there are other software applications available under Linux which aren’t related to the LibreOffice suite but take care of the job.
+However, there are other Linux software applications available which aren’t related to the LibreOffice suite but take care of the job.

 While LibreOffice can be installed on any Linux desktop, some people who are running the KDE desktop environment may want to have an office suite which integrates better into their desktop.
 For those people, there’s the Calligra office suite.
 It takes a slightly different approach to LibreOffice and Microsoft Office when it comes to the layout, but you can still work effectively with this suite.